 review and change the security policies for an asset

-The main page shows a list of your assets that are protected by Dome9, organized by region.
-Filter the list using the filters on the left, or search for assets by name in the search bar.
+The main page shows assets that are protected by Dome9, organized by Organizational Unit, cloud provider, account, region, and VPC.
+Use the filter pane on the left to filter the list, or search for assets by name in the search box.

-You can modify some details for assets that are instances (EC2s on AWS, or virtual machines on Azure or Google), if the asset is fully protection by Dome9.
+You can modify some details for assets that are instances (EC2s on AWS, or virtual machines on Azure or Google), if the asset is in Full Protection mode by Dome9.